 2018 Howard Carter Award recipient: Courtney Keith

-One of Courtney’s main strengths is her communication skills – she takes time and care to take athletes’ individual personalities into account when training them.
-She always has a very positive attitude, which is encouraging for the athletes and coaches, and considers their overall well-being, not just their progress in the sport.
+One of Keith’s main strengths is her communication skills, and she takes time and care to take athletes’ personalities into account when training them.
+Her positive attitude inspires athletes and coaches, and she always considers an athlete’s overall well-being, not just the athlete’s progress in a sport.

-Keith has personally inspired individual athletes by encouraging them to set goals to do their best and has facilitated extra practices and performances to help achieve these goals.
-She has set a great example for all her athletes – by setting achievable goals for fitness, nutrition and training and competing, she encourages them to move forward in all aspects of their life – both in Special Olympics and in life skills.
+Keith has inspired athletes by encouraging them to set goals and try their best, and she has set up extra practices and performances to help them achieve these goals.
+By setting achievable goals for fitness, nutrition, training, and competition, she has encouraged athletes to move forward in all aspects of their lives.

 SOBC salutes all the deserving nominees for the 2018 Howard Carter Award:

 Past Howard Carter Award recipients:

 - Walde Libera, SOBC – Coquitlam (2012)